Bad news: a mess in the house is a reality with a new puppy.

 How To Deal With Accidents?

 So, you’re doing everything correctly.
 You’re going outside, following the 20 minute rule, crating your puppy at night.
-But you’re still having accidents, what then?
-This can – and likely will – happen.
+But she’s still having accidents.
+What then?
+This can … and likely will happen.
 And probably more than once.

 With accidents, first and foremost, double check that your management is good management.
 Make sure you’re doing your part.
 If you’re the weak link, and that’s why there are accidents, then correct that first.